 Driving Question: What criteria are considered when selecting work for presentation, a portfolio or a collection?

 Project Lesson Idea: Students curate artifacts related to a social studies topic.
 Include music, visual art, videos, digital media, information about important individuals from the time/culture, and cultural/historical items in their exhibit.
-Artifacts should be catalogued and given museum tags, and students should be able to act as a docent to visitors.
+Artifacts should be cataloged and given museum tags, and students should be able to act as a docent to visitors.